 Psoriasis is a chronic, autoimmune skin disease that causes inflammation and scaling of the skin that affects approximately 2 percent to 2.6 percent of the U.S. population.
 (1) Normal, healthy skin experiences cell turnover about once a month, but when you have psoriasis, the skin cells rise way too fast and actually pile up on top of each other.
 Thankfully, you can help combat this condition with by following a proper psoriasis diet treatment plan.

 We know that psoriasis begins in the immune system and involves a type of white blood cell called a T cell.
 (2) When you have psoriasis, the T cells are put into action by mistake and become overly active, leading to unhealthy swelling and fast turnover of skin cells.

-Psoriasis symptoms can vary according to the form of psoriasis, of which there are several.
-You might be thinking psoriasis is just an annoying skin condition, but it can also result in psoriatic arthritis, an inflammation of the joints that affects approximately 15 percent of all psoriasis patients.
+A major dermatology focus in the realm of skin diseases, psoriasis symptoms can vary according to the form of psoriasis (of which there are several – more on that below).
+You might be thinking psoriasis is just an annoying skin condition, but it can also result in psoriatic arthritis, an inflammation of the joints that affects approximately 30 percent of all psoriasis patients.

 Conventional psoriasis treatment might work, but it often doesn’t or is only a temporary fix that doesn’t get to the heart of the issue.
 There are many natural remedies for psoriasis, with a psoriasis diet making the very top of the list.

 Why is a psoriasis diet so important?
 Studies have shown that intestinal permeability or leaky gut syndrome is very common in psoriasis patients.
 Making the right food choices can make a world of difference when it comes to psoriasis.
 As the National Psoriasis Foundation says, “Happy diet, happy life.”
 (3) I couldn’t agree more!